 So if carbs are not vital for muscle growth, what are the main factors?

-- Adequate protein intake.
-This depends on your lean mass and activity level and is 0.6 - 1 grams per a pound (1.3 to 2.2 grams per a kilogram) of lean mass.
+This depends on your lean mass and activity level and is 0.6 - 1 grams per pound (1.3 to 2.2 grams per kilogram) of lean mass.
 The more you exercise, the more protein you will need.
 Too little protein will lead to muscle loss.
 You can learn what your ideal level is by using our keto calculator.

-- Calorie surplus.
 If you want to gain muscles, you have to eat more.
 About 10-15% over your maintenance level is ideal.
-When you follow a ketogenic diet, calorie surplus will translate into increased fat intake (carbs and protein are the same).
+When you follow a ketogenic diet, calorie surplus will translate into increased fat intake (carbs and protein remain the same).

 Want to know how to gain muscles, lose body fat or maintain a healthy weight on a keto diet?
 Discover your ideal macronutrients using our keto calculator.